CurveDocs/curve-docs/docs/stableswap-ng_exchange/pools/overview.md

 ## **Dynamic Fees**

 Stableswap-NG introduces dynamic fees.
-This dynamic fee system ensures that fees are not static but adjust based on the relative balances of the tokens in the pool.

-The internal `_dynamic_fee()` function calculates a fee based on the average balances of the tokens being exchanged.
-If the balances of the tokens being exchanged are highly imbalanced or significantly differ from its expected "peg," the fee may be adjusted using the `offpeg_fee_multiplier`.

 The use of the `offpeg_fee_multiplier` allows the system to dynamically adjust fees based on the pool's state.

-For example, if the pool is off-peg, the fees are adjusted to incentivize or disincentivize certain trades.
-This mechanism helps maintain pool stability.
+The internal `_dynamic_fee()` function calculates the fee *based on the balances and rates* of the tokens being exchanged.
+If the balances of the tokens being exchanged are highly imbalanced or significantly differ from its peg, the fee is adjusted using the `offpeg_fee_multiplier`.

+### **Dynamic Fee Formula**

-**Let's define the terms and variables for clarity:**
+**Let's define some terms and variables for clarity:**

 - Let $fee$ represent the fee, as retrieved by the method `StableSwap.fee()`
 - Let $fee_m$ denote the off-peg fee multiplier, sourced from `StableSwap.offpeg_fee_multiplier()`